ISSN 0972-5997

 Various theories have been proposed for the pathology of endometriosis.
 Among them the retrograde flow of endometrial tissue fragments/cells and protein-rich fluid through the fallopian tubes into the pelvic area during menstruation is widely regarded as the primary explanation for the formation of endometriotic lesions within the peritoneal cavity.
 However, this mechanism alone is not adequate, given that nearly all women experience retrograde menstruation.
 Other proposed origins include celomic metaplasia, as well as lymphatic and vascular metastasis(6).

-Enterobius vermicularisis is a helminthic infection most commonly affects the intestine.
-Enterobius vermicularis infection of female genital tract is rare one.
-Enterobiasis is most commonly asymptomatic infection.
+Enterobius vermicularisis is a helminthic infection that most commonly affects the intestine.
+Enterobius vermicularis infection of female genital tract is rare.
+Enterobiasis is most commonly asymptomatic.
 It occurs after ingestion of eggs by self inoculation.
-Larva hatches in the small intestine .
+Larva hatches in the small intestine.
 Male worm dies during copulation whereas gravid female worm migrate to the perianal area to lay eggs at night which produces perianal itching.
 Retroinfection to caecum can also occur.
 Rarely from anus Enterobius can migrate to the vagina then to the uterus, fallopian tube, ovary and peritoneum producing Enterobius infection of female genital tract(7).
-Synchronous pathology of endometriosis with enterobiasis in ovary has not yet reported so far.
+Synchronous pathology of endometriosis with enterobiasis in ovary has not yet been reported so far.
 Enterobius infection in the ovary often presents clinically as a tubo-ovarian mass, with symptoms related to infertility and conditions that mimic appendicitis.
-Consequently, many patients undergo an appendicectomy to rule out acute appendicitis.
+Consequently, many patients undergo an appendicectomy for acute appendicitis.
 In our case series, we observed reactive lymphoid hyperplasia of the appendix and resolving appendicitis in appendectomy specimens.
 These findings were noted alongside specimens from the female genital tract exhibiting endometriosis.

 Conclusion: